maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

     [[filter type="calculation" /]]

 See the [Filter: calculations](Filter_calculations.md) documentation for full details.
+Set `errors="false"` in the filter block parameters to hide error messages.
+(NB Most error messages come directly from mathjs and will not be translated from English.)

 ### Filter developer notes